TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 If this validation process fails, an error message is printed on standard out and the question is not converted to XML.

+Strict validation is enabled by default in order to encourage providing feedback to questions.
+However, in some cases, the questions and answers are clear enough, so that feedback does not provide any value.
-You can disable strict validation with the command line switch `--lenient`.
+In this case, it is okay to disable strict validation with the command line switch `--lenient`.

 ## Question and answer text formatting